jungtkimuwedu/gestureDetection/index.md

 - "Hello" gesture is at times misinterpreted as "Please wait"

 - "Good job" gesture is at times misinterpreted as "Please wait" and "Thumbs up"

+We believe that these results validate that the performance of such a system is appropriate for a real-time meeting setting and non-verbal cue detection is of high enough precision to be applied in these systems.

 # Learnings and future work